-Baby Tears is a delicate looking species known for its myriad tiny leaves.
-The leaves are usually apple-green and grow attached to a thread-like stem that root as it runs.
+Baby Tears is a delicate-looking species known for its myriad tiny leaves.
+The leaves are usually apple-green and grow attached to a thread-like stem that roots as it runs.
 The lush, dense, rich green foliage resembles a carpet as it spreads over the sides of its pot.

 This way the features of the landscape are picked out.
 In addition, Baby Tears Plant produces tiny white star-shaped flowers in the late spring.
 Even though the flowers are not very noticeable in general, they will most likely not bloom when grown inside a vivarium.

 Baby Tears Plant is a species native to the northern Mediterranean region.
 Although it originally grew in and around Italy (as well as other nearby islands), it is now being cultivated around the world.
 It does exceptionally well in places that are known for their boggy climate.

 Baby Tears Plant will remain green and vivid in very warm temperatures, but will usually die back with the least bit of frost.
 The ideal temperature for optimal growth falls anywhere between 50 and 70 degrees Fahrenheit.

 Baby Tears Plant tends to thrive with a slightly acidic pH.
 A pH of 7 is considered neutral.
 A pH below 7 is acidic and a pH above 7 is alkaline.
 The ideal pH for Soleirolia soleirolii will range anywhere between 5.0 and 6.0.

-When trying to decide what type of enclosure to grow Soleirolia Soleirolii in, the best advice that can be given is to keep in mind its natural habitat.
+When trying to decide what type of enclosure to grow Soleirolia soleirolii in, the best advice that can be given is to keep in mind its natural habitat.
 It is a plant that will do well in a variety of vivarium types.

 - Paludariums – Half aquatic/ half terrain-based enclosure.

-- Terrariums – Fully terrain-based enclosure with little to no aquatic features.
+- Terrariums – Fully terrain-based enclosures with little to no aquatic features.

 One of the best qualities of the Baby Tears Plant is its versatility as far as placement.
 This plant can be placed almost anywhere in a vivarium.
 The final decision will always be up to the individual growing it.
 This species is known for its carpeting nature, which can be an incredible asset inside a tank.

 Since the plant will not grow very large, this works well when placed both at the front as well as the back of the vivarium.
 Last but not least, Baby Tears is a terrestrial-based plant.
 Therefore, it should not be placed fully submerged in water.
 It is important to keep this in mind when using the vine in an enclosure with aquatic features.

 Baby Tears Plant is not too complicated when it comes to the specific substrate it needs.
 The number one most important factor is that the mix is able to maintain an adequate amount of moisture.
-Common potting soil should work well.
+Common terrarium soil should work well.

 Soleirolia soleirolii is not too strict when it comes to lighting.
 This plant prefers bright, filtered light.
 Although it is capable of receiving short periods of direct sunlight, it is not really recommended.
 A plant that is left unprotected in the sun will develop scorched, brown leaves.

 These will make sure the plant is getting all the light it needs, without being harmed.
 Avoid any type of light that has high levels of UV rays.
 This will be like placing the vine under direct sunlight.

 Buy Baby Tears Plant

 Making sure that the plant being bought is healthy is essential for its success in a vivarium.
 Vegetation that is already in poor conditions, will have a very hard time adjusting to new environments.
 Always make sure to buy from a reliable and honest establishment.

 In addition, always check the foliage closely for yellowing, wilting, black spots, or any signs of damage.
 Pay close attention and look for any pests or fungal diseases.
 Inspect both sides of the leaves to avoid missing any red flags.

 Baby Tears Plant Care and Propagation

 Not only will it grow quite fast, but it also has a very lush, compact, and vibrant appearance.
 One of the main key components will be to make sure that the plant is receiving enough water.
 Periodically pruning the vine and removing dead foliage will also promote the health and growth of Soleirolia soleirolii.

 How to grow

 Nonetheless, if you wish to manually propagate Soleirolia soleirolii, you can do so through the process of division.
 Simply take an adult plant and break it into smaller chunks by gently pulling it apart.
 Make sure that there are still some roots attached.

 Baby Tears Plant is a plant that requires lots of water.
 The soil this species is planted in should remain moist pretty much all of the time, except for when the temperature is cooler.
 In colder temperatures, the plant should only be watered once the soil has dried at the surface.

 Plants Similar To Baby Tears

 Adding diversity to an enclosure is key to an aesthetically pleasing setup.
 Try mixing up the look of your vivarium with different flora that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find this vine hard to acquire or would like to consider something similar to this plant…

-Since the foliage is extremely small, Soleirolia soleirolii is ideal for secluded or hard to reach areas of an enclosure.
-I would consider this plant as an intermediate level when it comes to care and reproduction.
+Since the foliage is extremely small, Soleirolia soleirolii is ideal for secluded or hard-to-reach areas of an enclosure.
+I would consider this plant at an intermediate level when it comes to care and reproduction.
 It will not be hard to keep in an enclosure, but it will require some upkeep and close attention.